kvc0/goodmetrics/README.md

 ### Configurations
 **Upstreams**
 * Goodmetrics SDK's.
 If you're a service developer this is where to look.
+* `goodmetrics` cli.
+If you're scripting some bach this might be your ticket.
 * Prometheus.
 If you're stuck with this then okay.
 You can use `goodmetrics` to adapt it.

 **Downstreams**
 * TimescaleDB.
 The good way; with simple, rich and easy to graph wide tables.
 * OpenTelemetry otlp.
 Strips your measurements' relationships to express them as otel types.
-  This is for compatibility, it is not an ideal downstream.
-It does not support t-digests though, unfortunately.
+  This is for compatibility.
+Most otlp metrics stores will struggle with Goodmetrics cardinality.

 ### On healing
-Goodmetrics self-heals **schema**, but thinks that **data** from _now_ is most important.
+Goodmetrics self-heals schema, and thinks that data from now is most important.

-When you have bad data or if someone messes stuff up or whatever - just `drop table problematic_table cascade` and you're good.
+When you have bad data, `drop table problematic_table cascade` and you're good.
 If you change a column's data type (illegal) and you didn't change the name, just `alter table problematic_table drop column problematic_column`.
-It will recreate with the currently-reported type.
-Failures to self-heal from missing data are bugs; please report them!
+It will recreate that column with the currently-reported type.

-When there's a problem with goodmetrics data or connections, stuff gets dropped.
-Goodmetrics doesn't queue for very long, instead favoring the data from now over the data from some time ago.
-While it might be useful to have that data, goodmetrics thinks it's more valuable to know for sure that your service is healthy!
+When there's a problem with data or connections, data gets dropped.
+Goodmetrics doesn't queue for very long, favoring your service's time to recovery and the _now_ over the nice-to-have of data from time gone by.

 # Data model

-## TimescaleDB Direct (the good way)
+## TimescaleDB Direct

 | Goodmetrics type          | Timescale type | about  |
 | :-----:                   | :--:           | ---    |